matoval/NyteBubo/README.md

 # NyteBubo

-An AI-powered GitHub agent that runs on your local server, automatically analyzing assigned issues and creating pull requests using Claude AI.
+An AI-powered GitHub agent that runs on your local server, automatically analyzing assigned issues and creating pull requests using Claude AI via OpenRouter.

 ## Overview